solowiej/Hibernate_Library/README.md

 Library application.

 Capabilities:
-- adding a link between the book and the author
+- adding a relation between the book and the author
 - adding loans to a given client for a given book
 - finding authors by name
 - find customers by name